mariojrrc/SimpleInstagramManagerBot/README.md

 ## TODO ##

 - Add translation to English
-- Receive params of amount to like medias (default is 15)
+- Receive params of amount to like medias (default is 10)
-- Like recente media from usernames
-- Like timeline feed